johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 In this way a visionary, discipling movement is developed.
 A movement of focussed, inspired, dynamic people.
 People deeply and profoundly allied to a vision, a cause and a purpose larger than themselves.

-### Transforming nations ###
+### Intercultural movement ###

 During the past two-thousand years, the messianic, new-covenant community has grown and developed through precisely this sort of dynamism.
-From its origins as an obscure, tiny, Jewish sect it has grown into an international, intercultural, multi-ethnic community, now existing, in some way or another, in practically every nation of the world.
+From its origins as an obscure, tiny, Jewish sect it has grown into an international, intercultural, multi-ethnic community, now existing, in some form or another, in practically every nation of the world.

 The scripture citations below, from the book of Acts, illustrate a pattern.
 It is worth examining the context of these verses in your own Bibles, reflecting upon how each statement represents a conclusion to a significant period of church expansion.

 -	2:46-47 — day after day, the Lord adding to them
 -	6:7 — the word of God continued to spread
 -	9.31 — their numbers kept multiplying
--	12.24 — word of the Lord went of growing and
+-	12.24 — word of the Lord went on growing and
 -	16.5 — the congregations...increased in number day by day
 -	19.20 — the message about the Lord continued in a powerful way to grow in influence

-We see from this pattern and the history that has flowed from this tiny beginning, that the whole expansive movement of Christianity begins with the multiplication of disciples.
-The movement then spreads out geographically and, more importantly, across ethnic and cultural boundaries.
-From its beginnings in Jerusalem, the movement expands throughout Palestine, Asia Minor, Greece and, finally, to Rome—the very centre and seat of worldly power, at that time.
+This dynamic movement then spreads geographically and, more importantly, across ethnic and cultural boundaries.
+From its beginnings in Jerusalem, the movement expands throughout Palestine, Asia Minor, Greece and, finally, on to Rome—the very centre and seat of worldly power, at that time.

 > Sh'aul remained two whole years in a place he rented for himself and continued receiving all who came to see him, openly and without hindrance proclaiming the Kingdom of God and teaching about the Lord Yeshua the Messiah—*Acts 28.30-31*

-Since then, it has continued to grow and spread throughout the world, significantly transforming the history of many nations.
-It will surely transform many more in the days and years that are ahead.
-This dynamism can be traced to the Messianic Community operating as a movement of disciples, continually spreading out across geographical, social, ethnic, linguistic and cultural boundaries.
+Since then, it has continued to grow and to effect and impact many new ethnicities and peoples, stories and cultures, throughout the world.
+It will surely effect many more in the days and years that are ahead.

+This *dynamism* can be traced to the Messianic Community operating as *a movement of disciples*, continually spreading out, across geographical, social, ethnic, linguistic and cultural boundaries.
+It is this kind of dynamism that I hope will be stimulated by Maize Plant Discipleship, wherever it is adopted and utilised.

 ### Cessation of movement ###

 Nevertheless, in certain seasons, in certain places, history tells us, dynamism ultimately fades.
 A church planted within a nation or culture, in a former season, ceases growing and multiplying.

-Inevitably, behind its religious facades, such a church is marked by a lack of vision, a loss of communal vitality and a spirituality out of touch with its holy roots.
-Traditions, which may not be bad in themselves, have replaced the vitality of a living, reproducing body of people.
-Even though its religious institutions may remain dogmatic towards their creeds, the Christian community itself no longer exhibits authentic, biblical zeal for its vocation: its call to serve God's purpose amongst the nations.
+Behind religious facades, such a church lacks vision and communal vitality and a spirituality out of touch with its holy roots.
+Traditions have replaced the vitality of a living, reproducing body of people.
+Though dogmatic towards their creeds, the Christian community itself no longer exhibits authentic, biblical zeal for its vocation: its call to serve God's purpose amongst the nations.

-In practice, such a church or community has become un-critical in its engagement with the societies and cultures in which it lives.
+Such a church or community is uncritical in its engagement with the societies and cultures in which it lives.
 Its testimony is compromised by idolatrous values.
 Its lifestyle is accommodated to ungodly influences.
 It has ceased to be different, ceased to be transformative, ceased making a significant, discernible impact upon its social, material, political and cultural environments.

 In this case, the church has ceased to be a *movement*.
 Invariably, it has ceased making disciples, lacking the confidence to persuade either itself or others to forsake human idols and become wholehearted devoted to the Messiah.

-### Renewal ###
+### Renewal of movement ###

 By contrast, any messianic community—whether national denomination, regional group or local congregation—that earnestly desires spiritual revival must place visionary, messianic discipleship at the core of its renewed spirituality and its practical reformation.

 Disciples must be invited, formed and sent forth as part of a *world-facing* movement.
 The goal is much more than the maintenance of the church-as-an-organisation, greater even than serving-one-another, as part of messianic community.
 The goal is to be part of a movement of disciples called to serve God's eternal purpose, amongst a world of lost, hurting, confused, oppressed, fear-filled, idol-bound populations.

-Amongst the corruption of society, besides its filthy gutters, behind its social, political, economic and religious walls, the Messiah is at work by his Spirit.
+Amongst the corruption in society, besides its filthy gutters, behind its social, political, economic and religious walls, the Messiah is at work by his Spirit.
 That is where he calls co-workers to come alongside him in his work of redemption and transformation of individuals, families, marriages, partnerships, communities, organisations, structures, workplaces and working practices.

 ### Anointed community  ###

-To make possible such an otherwise impossibly-high calling, messianic discipleship provides a unique ingredient that no other philosophy, ideology and faith can provide: the dynamic of the indwelling Spirit of the Messiah.
+To make possible such an otherwise impossibly-high calling, messianic discipleship provides a unique ingredient that no other philosophy, ideology or faith can provide: the dynamic of the indwelling Spirit of the Messiah.

 *Through the Spirit*, the new-covenant community is transformed into a charismatic community.
 A group of people endowed with spiritual gifts that are profoundly shaped to liberate human beings from idolatry and every other allegiance and falsehood that competes and sets itself against God and the knowledge of him[^fn9].